 - Coercive behaviour

 If you’d like to speak to someone on our team about domestic violence claims, please don’t hesitate to get in touch.
-And we can then advise for your domestic abuse claims.
+And we can then advise for your domestic violence compensation claims and domestic abuse claims.

 From March to June 2020, in the first three months of lockdown in England, police recorded over a quarter of a million domestic abuse-related offences, according to the Crime Survey for England and Wales.
 This represents an increase of 7% from the same period last year, as the graph below shows.